Cpillar/MSKDNP/README.md

 ❗Please note that this temporary site **does not yet include CSS styling**, but all core features are **fully functional**.

 🙏Thank you for your understanding and patience.

+✅ **Update:** The main server has been restored.
+This notice is now outdated, but the temporary server remains available as a backup option in case of future instability.

 ## 📌 Highlights